JoshBubis/invoice_sender/README.md

 - Custom domain provider:
   - Use their SMTP host/port with a mailbox that's allowed to send.
 Some providers require an app password or SMTP relay.

-If your jbubis@bestline.net account is O365 and SMTP AUTH is allowed, it will work.
+If your Office 365 account has SMTP AUTH enabled, it will work.
 Otherwise, use a mailbox that permits SMTP (e.g., a domain email you control) or ask IT to enable SMTP AUTH or provide an SMTP relay.